kysely-org/kysely-singlestore/README.md

 ### Deno

-This package uses/extends some [Kysely](https://github.com/koskimas/kysely) types and classes, which are imported using it's npm package name -- not a relative file path or cdn url.
+This package uses/extends some [Kysely](https://github.com/koskimas/kysely) types and classes, which are imported using it's NPM package name -- not a relative file path or CDN url.

 To fix that, add an [`import_map.json`](https://deno.land/manual@v1.26.1/linking_to_external_code/import_maps) file.